 The Streaming Resolution drop down arrow allows selection of Streaming Resolutions of 360, 480, 720, 1080 and 1440.

-Streaming FPS allows customization of the Frames Per Second used in the stream.
-Using a higher FPS value (up to a maximum of 60 FPS) will result in a smooth viewing experience for your viewers.
+Streaming FPS allows customization of the frames per second used in the stream.
+Using a higher FPS value (up to a maximum of 60) will result in a smooth viewing experience for your viewers.

-Recording FPS can be set at 30 or 60 FPS.
+Streaming FPS can be set at 30 or 60.

-The Audio Bitrate drop down arrow allows selection of audio bitrate from 32 Kbps to up to 192, with increments of 32 Kbps.
+The Audio Bitrate drop down arrow allows selection of Audio Bitrate from 32 Kbps up to 192 Kbps increasing in increments of 32 Kbps.

 By default, Archive Stream is set to Off.

 Note!
 When turning on Archive Stream, the video file size will vary depending on the Streaming profile selected and the duration of the session.
 Please ensure there is adequate hard drive space available.